nayan32biswas/mongodb-odm/docs/tutorial/transaction.md

 ## Start transaction

-To implement transactions we will use the default mechanism of <a href="https://pymongo.readthedocs.io/en/stable/api/pymongo/client_session.html#transactions" class="external-link" target="_blank">PyMongo Transactions</a>.
+To implement transactions, we will use the default mechanism of <a href="https://pymongo.readthedocs.io/en/stable/api/pymongo/client_session.html#transactions" class="external-link" target="_blank">PyMongo Transactions</a>.

 First, we will start a session using **with** to implement transactions.